Daily values

 10aKofele's children's landSlope opened

-11Practice Meadow IglsSlope opened
+11Practice Meadow IglsSlope closed

 Alpine Garden